 9. Got clogged drains?
 Place some baking soda in the drain and pour over full strength vinegar.
 Finish with boiling water to clear the clog.

 In the Bathroom:

 1. Do your cats and dogs drink from the toilet?
 Don’t use harsh chemicals to clean it.
-Do what Elise Marshall does.
 Mix baking soda and vinegar together to clean your toilet in a non toxic way.

-2. Laird Stevenson says that vinegar is great for removing mold on the walls in damp areas.
-He has found it better than any other products.
+2. Vinegar is great for removing mold on the walls in damp areas.
+It works better than many retail products.

-3. Sherri Burgener has a great tip.
-She says that she uses vinegar to get hard water marks off a dark tile shower seat and floor.
-She pours it over paper towels so it wouldn’t all run down the drain and left it for several hours and it cleaned the tiles and floor.
+3. Use vinegar to get hard water marks off a dark tile shower seat and floor.
+Pour it over paper towels so it won’t all run down the drain and leave it for several hours and it will clean the tiles and floor.

 6. Wipe down the inside of the shower curtain in the bath to remove mildew.